sierlahubac/hello-world/README.md

 Helllo Earthlings,

 I am new to this coding thing and would love to see where this leads me.
 I love eating rice and anything spicy.
+Always hungry.